AdguardTeam/AdguardKnowledgeBase/01.general/15.dns-filtering/docs.en.md

     * [Local DNS blocklists](#dns-blocklists)
 * [Comparing DNS filtering to network filtering](#compare)

-To better understand DNS filtering, first we should answer the question "What is DNS"?
+To better understand DNS filtering, first, we should answer the question "What is DNS"?

 <a id="what-is-dns"></a>
 ### What is DNS?